Steven Avery: Petitions

 On December 20, 2015, a petition was created at a White House petitioning site titled "Investigate and pardon the Averys in Wisconsin and punish the corrupt officials who railroaded these innocent men."
 In a January 2016 response to the petition, a White House spokesperson said that since Avery and Dassey "are both state prisoners, the President cannot pardon them.
 A pardon in this case would need to be issued at the state level by the appropriate authorities."
-A spokesman for Wisconsin Governor Scott Walker stated that Walker would not pardon Avery.
+A spokesman for then Wisconsin Governor Scott Walker stated that Walker would not pardon Avery.

-A second petition, titled "Initiate a Federal Investigation of the Sheriff's Offices of Manitowoc County and Calumet County, Wisconsin," was submitted to the White House petitioning site on January 7, 2016.
-The petition was archived because it did not meet the minimum signature requirements.
+A second petition, titled "Initiate a Federal Investigation of the Sheriff's Offices of Manitowoc County and Calumet County, Wisconsin", was submitted to the White House petitioning site on January 7, 2016.

 Media coverage

-On March 26, 2013, the public radio program Radiolab aired an episode titled "Are You Sure?" that featured a 24-minute segment titled "Reasonable Doubt."
-It explored Avery's story from the perspective of Penny Beerntsen, the woman of whom he was wrongfully convicted of sexually assaulting in 1985.
+On March 26, 2013, the public radio program Radiolab aired an episode titled "Are You Sure?" that featured a 24-minute segment titled "Reasonable Doubt".
+It explored Avery's story from the perspective of Penny Beerntsen, whom he was wrongfully convicted of sexually assaulting in 1985.